coffee roast levels guide

 - Try it: Happi Bold – Dark Roast Blend

 Dark roasts spend the most time in the roaster, which transforms the bean’s sugars into bittersweet, smoky flavors.
 They have the boldest body and least acidity, making them perfect for espresso drinks and full-bodied brews.
+Want to bust the caffeine myth or find the perfect brew method?
+Dive into our complete guide to what is dark roast coffee

 does roast level affect caffeine?